 Modern internet took its birth.
 The world started getting smaller.

 Since then, our world history has registered another three and a half decades and this time internet already has crawled out from our laptops to those devices which are an integral part of our daily life.

 It knows when to act as it gets the necessary commands from the web.
 These devices now administer every moment of our life and they know perfectly when to make their owners feel blessed by their sharpness.
-From hiring a cab, to getting alarmed for an office meeting, we are wired by an invisible digital lash.
+From hiring a cab to getting alarmed for an office meeting, we are wired by an invisible digital lash.
 It’s the internet.

 No more do we live among dead things.
-It’s now internet of things, where things talk to each other, where everything we know of is actively connected to everything.
+It’s now the internet of things, where things talk to each other, where everything we know of is actively connected to everything.